Erik Spoelstra’s path from the Miami Heat video room to a contract like none other

 The formula obviously works.
 Spoelstra guided Heat teams to the playoffs in 12 of his first 15 seasons as coach, getting to the NBA Finals six times — including last season — and winning championships in 2012 and 2013 with teams led by LeBron James, Dwyane Wade and Chris Bosh.

+“In this business, you also just want to work with great people that are well-intentioned,” Spoelstra said Wednesday.
+“There’s going to be ups and downs in this business.
+We enjoy the process of trying to do special things.
+But we enjoy being around each other.
+And we’ve had some tough times and tough years and that’s when we’ve really rallied around each other the most.
+I grew up in the NBA business so I understand how unique that is.
+And that’s why I feel a great responsibility to be a caretaker for this culture, now and moving forward.”

-Only San Antonio and Boston have won more regular-season games than Miami has since Spoelstra took over for Riley in 2008, and no team in that span has won more playoff games than the Heat.
-Spoelstra is 19th all-time in regular-season victories (725 entering Wednesday) and fifth all-time in playoff victories (109, not counting a play-in tournament game win last season as well).
+Only San Antonio and Boston have won more regular-season games than Miami since Spoelstra took over for Riley in 2008, and no team in that span has won more playoff games.
+Spoelstra is 19th all-time in regular-season victories (725 entering Wednesday) and fifth in playoff victories (109, not counting a play-in tournament game win last season as well).
 He’ll be an assistant on Steve Kerr’s USA Basketball staff that will try to win Olympic gold in Paris this summer and is widely expected to be a top candidate when it’s time for the Americans to pick a head coach for the 2028 Los Angeles Games.

 “Worth Every Single Cent of that contract!!!”
 James tweeted on Tuesday.